easazade/android_long_task/README.md

   //make sure you add this WidgetsFlutterBinding.ensureInitialized();
   //if your use dependency injection you initialize them here
-  //what ever objects you created in your app main function is not  accessible here
+  //what ever dart objects you created in your app main function is not  accessible here

   //set a callback and define the code you want to execute when your  ForegroundService runs ServiceClient.setExecutionCallback((initialData) async {
      //you set initialData when you are calling AppClient.execute()